kavros/SynchExcel/ReadMe.md

         - SPIKE: is it a good aproach to make all libraries external dependency
 	 - Requested
         - log changes to a file
         - fix font size when adding new lines
-        - add kwdiko when adding new product to excel